Laura6826/computer_infrastructure_assignments/README.md

 This project was created to fulfill an assessment requirement of Computer Infrastructure 24-25: 8645, as part of the H.Dip in Science in Data Analytics.

-Each week, following a series of lectures, a task was assigned, to demonstrate both learning and additional reading/research on the topics discussed in the lectures.
+Each week, following a series of lectures, a task was assigned to demonstrate both learning and additional reading/research on the topics discussed in the lectures.

 This repository is collection of my weekly tasks, including some additional guidance and instruction in how to run each task/program.